trschwa3/IPPS/README.md

 ### Next Steps (Roadmap)

-1. **Complete IPR for Gas and Two-Phase**
+1. **Complete IPR for Gas**
    The liquid-phase formulas are largely implemented.
-However, the `calculateGasIPR` and `calculateTwoPhaseIPR` stubs are present but not yet implemented.
-The next milestone will be to handle gas-dominated and two-phase flow equations for typical reservoir/well conditions.
+However, the `calculateGasIPR` stub is present but not yet implemented.
+The next milestone will be to handle gas-dominated flow equations for typical reservoir/well conditions.

 2. **OPR (Outflow Performance Relationship)**
    After the IPR side is robust, we will build the **OPR** module.
 This will cover wellbore hydraulics, choke models, and vertical lift performance correlations.
 Once we have both **IPR** and **OPR**, we can fully conduct nodal analyses to determine optimum well conditions under a range of scenarios.